semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 Our planet is a terrible thing to waste.

-That's why **[#semanticClimate](https://semanticclimate.github.io) develops FREE open-access tools that unlock crucial scientific knowledge trapped in PDFs by enriching them with annotations linked to wikidata** — it makes the data accessable and understandable to everyone, be they citizens, scientists, or datatech enthusiasts.
+That's why **[#semanticClimate](https://semanticclimate.github.io) develops FREE open-access tools that unlock crucial scientific knowledge trapped in PDFs by enriching them with annotations linked to wikidata** — it makes the data accessible and understandable to everyone, be they citizens, scientists, or datatech enthusiasts.

 Simply put, now everyone (including YOU!) can discover and create new ways to make a difference!
 Try our FREE software and join us at our FREE events to explore what you can make possible!